Ankitz007/blog/_posts/2025-05-09-consistency.md

 ---
-title: What is consistency in distributed systems?
+title: Consistency in Distributed Systems
 author: ankitz007
 categories: [System Design, Basics]
 tags: [System Design]
-description: Understanding consistency in distributed systems is crucial for ensuring data integrity and reliability.
-This article explores the definition, importance, challenges, types of consistency models, and techniques to achieve consistency in distributed systems.
+description: Understand the concept of consistency in distributed systems, its importance, challenges, and various models.
 ---

 ## Definition